rezkhaleghi/NestStarter/README.md

 GET /health
 ```

-The health endpoint verifies essential infrastructure, including:

-- PostgreSQL
-- Redis

-An unhealthy dependency causes the health check to report an unhealthy state.

-This makes the endpoint suitable for container/orchestrator health checks.
+The health module provides a centralized health-check endpoint for the application and its required infrastructure.

+This endpoint can be used by Docker, container orchestrators, monitoring systems, or deployment infrastructure to determine whether the application is healthy.

 ---